generalman025/generalman025/README.md

 - 👀 I’m interested in Software Development, DevOps and Machine Learning
 - 🌱 I’m currently learning System Design and Machine Learning
 - 💞️ I’m looking to collaborate on Software Development
-- 📫 How to reach me bass.kiattisak@gmail.com
+- 📫 How to reach me kiattisak.c@kcplt.app

 <!---
 generalman025/generalman025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.